Rising Three Methods is a bullish continuation pattern that shows temporary consolidation before the uptrend resumes with strong buying momentum.

 Candle 5 is expansion again.
 The best versions close with authority, not a weak grind over the line.

-Valid vs. Invalid Rising Three Methods Patterns
+Valid vs. invalid Rising Three Methods patterns

 Valid: Candles 2–4 stay inside Candle 1’s range and don’t break Candle 1’s low